 Jim: Dave, and that context - um, that’s one we hear a lot about.
 And particularly - it doesn’t always go this way - but particularly men who are trapped there.
 And when their wives find out or if their husbands have the courage to begin to talk about it, um, there can be a variety of reactions.
 The most common reaction is this break of trust that the spouse feels.
 And it’s over.

 Jim: I can’t stand this, but the way you just described that - this self-medicating, that’s really what’s going on deeper.

 Dave: Oh, it is.
 It is.

 Jim: And it’s good, I think, for a spouse to try to dig a little deeper and understand more what’s at stake here.

 Dave: Yeah.
 This is not a marital issue.
-Best couple often goes in to their pastor or to a therapist because they wanna work on the marriage.
+Best couple often goes to their pastor or to a therapist because they wanna work on the marriage.
 This is not a marital issue.
-This person would have done this no matter who they married, OK?
+This person would have done this no matter who they married, okay?
 And they actually married this person hoping it would fix this pain in their life.
 And it didn’t.
 A sex addict gets two years of marriage before he begins to act out again, or before she begins to act out again.
 Because it’s insufficient.
 It doesn’t really deal with the issues.
 So in this case, before you do couples counseling, the individual that’s been acting out has to get sober.
 He needs some or she needs some individual help first.
 That’s a sexual addiction.